Go Back Up

 What is imputed income?

-When you give employees fringe benefits like a gift card or access to a company car for personal use, your employees need to pay taxes on the value of these benefits.
-This is known as imputed income.
+When you give employees fringe benefits like a gift card or a company car for personal use, they must pay taxes on the value of these perks.
+That’s because the IRS considers these benefits imputed income.

-If you offer or plan to offer your employees various fringe benefits, you need to know which benefits are exempt and how to report imputed income on a W-2 form properly.
-In this article, we’ll go over everything you need to know about imputed income.
+If you plan to offer your staff various fringe benefits, you need to know which ones are exempt from taxes.
+You also need to know how to properly report imputed income on an employee’s W-2 form.

 What is imputed income?

-When you provide certain fringe benefits to your employees, imputed earnings must be treated as regular income and be reported and taxed as such unless they are exempt.
-For instance, a current employee who receives a $100 gift card for completing a project ahead of schedule must report that amount as imputed income.
+If you offer certain fringe benefits to your employees, you must treat the imputed earnings as regular taxable income.
+You must also report the amount on your staff’s Form W-2s for tax purposes.
+For instance, if you give a current employee a $100 gift card for completing a major project, you must report that amount as imputed income.

-In a survey1 conducted by McKinsey & Company, 78% percent of employers reported they offer at least one voluntary employee benefit.
-Even though fringe benefits can be taxable, offering them is an excellent way to support your employees’ well-being, enrich your compensation plan, and attract and retain talent.
+In a McKinsey & Company survey, 78% of employers said they offer at least one voluntary employee benefit1.
+Even if these benefits are taxable, they help support your employees’ well-being, improve job satisfaction, and reduce turnover.

 How does imputed income affect your employees’ taxes?

-Imputed income must be added to an employee’s gross income as taxable wages unless it’s considered exempt.
-You don’t include the amount in your employees’ net income because the employees received the benefit in another form.
+Unless the IRS considers it exempt, you must add imputed income to an employee’s gross income as taxable wages.
+You don’t include the amount in your employees’ net income because they received the benefit in another form.

-However, you need to include it on your employees’ W-2 Forms for federal income taxes—but we’ll go into more detail on that later.
+You must also include it on your employees’ W-2 Forms for federal income taxes.
+We’ll discuss that in more detail later.

-Generally, imputed income isn’t subject to federal income tax withholding, but it’s subject to Social Security taxes, federal unemployment taxes (FUTA), and Medicare taxes.
-Your employees can withhold a specific amount of tax to account for the imputed income throughout the year or pay the taxes due when filing their federal tax return.
+Generally, imputed income isn’t subject to federal income tax withholding.
+But it’s subject to Social Security taxes, federal unemployment taxes (FUTA), and Medicare taxes.
+Your employees can withhold a specific amount of tax to account for the imputed income throughout the year.
+Or, they can pay the total amount when filing their federal tax return.

-In either case, you should inform your employees beforehand about the tax penalties that may apply if they don’t withhold enough federal taxes on their imputed income.
+In either case, let your employees know about the tax penalties they may face if they don’t withhold enough federal taxes on their imputed income.

-Knowing what constitutes imputed income is important for reporting your organization’s taxes correctly.
-Many fringe benefits may be taxed depending on the value received by the employee, whereas other benefits are taxed regardless of the value or monetary amount received.
+Knowing what counts as imputed income is vital for correctly reporting your company’s taxes.
+Many fringe benefits are taxable depending on the value received by the employee.
+But other benefits are subject to taxes regardless of the value or monetary amount.

-Some examples of items that are considered imputed taxable income include:
+Some examples of items that the IRS considers imputed taxable compensation include:

 • Health insurance or other medical coverage for non-dependents, such as those in a domestic partnership

-• Adoption assistance exceeding the annually adjusted amount
+• Adoption assistance in excess of the annually adjusted amount

-• Tuition reduction and educational assistance over the $5,250 tax-free limit
+• Tuition reduction and education assistance over the $5,250 tax-free limit

 • Group term life insurance over $50,000